Broiled Salmon Dinner with Baked Acorn Squash and Sauteed Onions, Celery and Tomatoes

 But, with the busy schedules we have in the fall, eating healthy isn’t always as easy as it should be.
 But cooking salmon for dinner definitely makes it do-able!

-With its high nutrition and ease of cooking, salmon is a natural for a quick but elegant meal.
+With its high nutrition and ease of cooking, salmon is a natural for an elegant 30 minute meal.

 My husband and I both think that this combination of salmon, acorn squash and sautéed veggies is absolutely scrumptious.

 And, to make it even better… if there are any leftovers, you can use them to brighten up almost any lunch, salad or side dish tomorrow.